metagenomics/denbi-nanopore-training/docs/assembly_qc/Quast_2.rst

   firefox ~/workdir/assembly/small_<number>_assembly/quast/report.html

-Inspect the results - are satisfied with the assembly?
+Inspect the results - are you satisfied with the assembly?

 References
 ^^^^^^^^^^